John Mackenzie Bacon

 Reverend John Mackenzie Bacon, FRAS (19 June 1846 – 26 December 1904) was an English astronomer, aeronaut, and lecturer.

 Background

 John was the son of John Bacon, the Vicar of Woodlands St Mary in Berkshire, and grandson of John Bacon, the sculptor.

 Studies

 He was elected a Fellow of the Royal Astronomical Society in 1888.
 Bacon and John Nevil Maskelyne filed a patent for inflating balloons.
 He died in Cold Ash in Berkshire.

 Eclipses

 Both John and his daughter Gertrude were members of the British Astronomical Association.
 The BAA organised expeditions to observe total solar eclipses, which John and Gertrude went on.
-The first was to Vadso, Lapland (eclipse date 9 August 1896), which was unsuccessful due to cloudy weather.
-The second was to Buxar, India (eclipse date 22 January 1898).
+The first was to Vadsø in Finnmark, Norway (eclipse date 9 August 1896), which was unsuccessful due to cloudy weather.
+The second was to Buxar in India (eclipse date 22 January 1898).
 Here they succeeded in filming the eclipse, but unfortunately the film has been lost.